gnugat/nomo-spaco/README.md

 # Nomo Spaco

-Finds the available Fully Qualified ClassNames (fqcn) in a project.
+Finds available Fully Qualified ClassNames (fqcn) in a project.

 > **Caution**: this is a prototype, the work is still in progress.

 > **Note**: a Fully Qualified ClassName (fqcn) is a classname with its complete
-> namespace.
+> namespace (e.g. `Symfony\Component\HttpFoundation\Request`).

 ## Installation

 Use [Composer](https://getcomposer.org) to install this library in your projects:

-    composer require "gnugat/nomo-spaco"
+    composer require "gnugat/nomo-spaco:~0.4"

 ## Features

 ### Find in path

-In order to find all the available fully qualified classnames of a PHP project, you need to provide the path to its root:
+In order to find all available fully qualified classnames of a PHP project, you need to provide the path to its root:

 ```php